rosschapman/internetross/blog.md

 > "Recursion is awkward if you need to break early."

-In my particular case I needed to validate a recursive data structure that represented an org chart with Employee objects _but also break out early_ if I came across an Employee with bad data -- extra fields, missing required fields, fields of the wrong type, etc....
+In my particular case I needed to validate a recursive data structure representing an org chart of Employees _and return invalid immediately_ if the code traversed an Employee with bad data -- extra fields, missing required fields, fields of the wrong type, etc....

 Breaking out from a recursive function is not quite as straightforward as you'd think.
-Also, historically I was used to seeing recursive employed for tasks that needed the call stack to execute to completion.
+Also, historically I was used to seeing recursive code employed for tasks that wanted the call stack to build up all the way through the data.

-For a simple example, flattening an array:
+Like, flattening an array:

 ```javascript
 function flatten(nestedArray, result = []) {